In this section...

 Do you need help with small DIY jobs in your home?

-If you are a Phoenix tenant and over 60 or have a disability, we can carry out this work for you through our handy person service.
+If you are a Phoenix tenant, we can carry out this work for you through our handy person service.
+It's £45 per hour or free if you're over 60 or have a disability.

 All you need to do is supply the materials.